Before Your Flight

 Everything not saved will be lost.

 You will continue to need the documents you prepared for your visa.
 They will be useful for many other bureaucratic steps upon arrival.
 Save them nicely!
-For each and every document involved so far, I highly recommend having a physical copy, a scanned copy in a flash drive, and a scanned copy in Google Drive.
+For each and every document involved so far, I highly recommend having a physical copy, a scanned copy in a flash drive, and a scanned copy in the cloud.
+You can use Google Drive or your own private cloud service such as NordLocker.
 Organize everything nicely too.
 Create folders that are labelled properly.
 Name every file with specific labels and dates.
 Future you will be thankful.

 When you first arrive in Spain, you can pay for printing service at any number of copy shops or papelerías.